Tim1986/Liri-Node-App/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 This is the code for my log function, which runs before every other function.
 There are four different types of commands it might log in the log.txt file:
-1. A command to concert-this, spotify-this-song, or movie-this.
-Types 3 and 4 don't have an inputString[3], and type 2 has "change" as its searchType.
+1. A command for concert-this, spotify-this-song, or movie-this.
 2. A command specifically for the change searchType.
 3. A command for the do-what-it-says searchType.
 4. A command for the default searches for concert-this, spotify-this-song, and movie-this.